mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 15

 The Azhanti High Lightning is an obsolete multi-purpose cruiser capable of a variety of different functions.
-Most notable is the ship’s high jump (jump-5) capability, which gives it great reactive mobility.
+Most notable is the ship's high jump (jump-5) capability, which gives it great reactive mobility.
 It is this quality that has kept the ship in service in spite of its inferior agility and weaponry.